Last Updated: 5/11/23 | May 11th, 2023

 - Quiet and calm atmosphere

-Hostel Pangea at a glance:
+Gaudy’s at a glance:

-- Lots of chill outdoor common areas
+- Lots of common areas including an outdoor garden

 While it’s not the most exciting destination in Costa Rica, chances are you’ll be here for a few days before heading off to the country’s better-known sights.
 By staying at one of these awesome (and cheap) hostels, you’ll not only save money but you’ll get to meet other travelers, pick up insider tips and advice, and really make the most of your visit.